-Capital stock is measured at the par value for all shares issued.
+Capital stock is measured at the par value for all shares subscribed and issued, net of any subscription receivable.
 Proceeds or fair value of consideration received in excess of par value are recognized as APIC.
 Incremental costs, net of tax, incurred that are directly attributable to the issuance of new shares are recognized in equity as a reduction from related APIC or retained earnings.

-Equity Reserves
+Other Equity Reserves